 How to apply

-You can start the application process with PenFed online, but you’ll need to be a member to access the application.
+You can start the application process with PenFed online.
 Alternatively, you can submit some information about yourself and request a call from a loan officer.

 How Bankrate Rates PenFed

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.